 - How long does alcohol stay in your body for a blood test?

-Even though the liver metabolizes alcohol in about an hour, the substance can remain in your blood for up to 12 hours after a last drink.
+Even though the liver metabolizes alcohol in about an hour, the substance can remain in your blood for up to 12 hours after the last drink.

 - How long does alcohol stay in your urine?